cheungt1/Go-Fish/README.md

   4. Select "Ready" when all players are in the pseudo-lobby
   5. Enjoy the game

+### Features
+  * On the GUI
+    1. Pseudo-table from a wooden frame and a green backdrop
+    2. All player buttons are listed, just invistible for clicking
+    3. Only way to close out the game is through "Leave game" button
+  * Game
+    1. Rules slightly deviates from the actual game
+      - Create a more strategic game style

 ## Demo Video

 ## Team Members